matrix-tu-dresden-de/Dokumentation/content/rooms/sharing.en.md

 ---
 # Share rooms and make them public
  {{% notice warning %}}
 The share icon in the upper right corner of each room also provides a link, a QR code and various social networks.
 The link, however, leads to https://matrix.to/ from where you can access the room via an Element web app from https://element.io.
-In order to share a room within TU Dresden please use the methodes exlained in this artice.
+In order to share a room within TU Dresden please use the methode explained in this artice.
  {{% /notice %}}
-Every room has a socalled room-address, which can be found in the room settings under the submenu Advanced.
+Every room has a so-called room-address, which can be found in the room settings under the sub-menu Advanced.
 A room address looks like this:

 !aen6iekahv8Pi0zohf:tu-dresden.de